cj-mills/christianjmills/_posts/2020-10-21-How-to-Convert-a-TensorFlow-SavedModel-to-ONNX.md

 * Current TensorFlow support
 * Parameter options
 * Advanced use cases
-* Explanations of how the tool converts TensorFlow Models
+* How the tool converts TensorFlow Models